aldertzomer/RFPlasmid/README.md

 # compare output with the folder example_out
 ```

+A folder containing .fasta file is required as input.

 --jelly requires a functional jellyfish install.
 Greatly speeds up the analysis.
 Strongly recommended as our kmer profiling method in Python is slow

 Read specieslist.txt for species specific models.
 We have a general Enterobacteriaceae model instead of a species model.
 All others are species except for the "Bacteria" model which can be used for unknown or metagenomics samples.